OpenMDAO/POEMs/POEM_060.md

 ### How is this different than checks?

 Checks will be diagnostic tests that issue warnings or raise exceptions.
-Any current check that silently prints out information and continues should be converted to saving an HTML report.
+Any current check that silently prints out information for review by the user and continues should be converted to saving an HTML report.

 ### Proposed Default Reports